-This is why it is important to wear blue light blocking glasses starting in the late afternoon until bedtime, when using screens or using blue light frequency LED lights in your home.
-As an alternative you can consider installing blue light blocking/reducing apps on your devices, such as phones, tvs, computers, ipads, etc. Ideally you would not be staring at screens before bed, but if you must have screen time, take heed to protect your circadian rhythm and your melatonin release.
+This is why it is important to wear blue light blocking glasses starting in the late afternoon until bedtime when using screens or using blue light frequency LED lights in your home.
+As an alternative, you can consider installing blue light blocking/reducing apps on your devices, such as phones, TVs, computers, ipads, etc. Ideally, you would not be staring at screens before bed, but if you must have screen time, take heed to protect your circadian rhythm and your melatonin release.
 You will also be protecting your eyes from being damaged by excessive blue light.

-Some popular blue light apps include F.lux, Twilight or Iris, if you download these apps it will make your screens more red before bed.
+Some popular blue light apps include F.lux, Twilight, or Iris, if you download these apps it will make your screens more red before bed.

-Realize that when speaking of Blue Light LEDs they are not actually blue bulbs, what is meant is that they emit too much blue light spectrum that interferes with our circadian rhythm.
-CFLs also have this problem but CFLs have the added problem of hazardous waste because they contain an amount of mercury that is damaging to the body, especially the lungs, when broken.
+Realize that when speaking of Blue Light LEDs they are not blue bulbs, what is meant is that they emit too much blue light spectrum that interferes with our circadian rhythm.
+CFLs also have this problem but CFLs have the added problem of hazardous waste because they contain an amount of mercury that is damaging to the body, especially the lungs when broken.
 CFLs should be disposed of as Hazardous Waste.
-I never recommend anyone buy CFLs bulbs, especially if you have children!
+I never recommend anyone buy CFL bulbs, especially if you have children!

 Safe bulbs in descending order; Incandescent – are the safest and are often warmer in color(more red).
 LEDs can have a flicker effect which can cause seizures in people with epilepsy and can lead to other neurological effects, over time, in otherwise normal individuals.